M.H.P.E. Associate Chair

 Associate Director of Fellowship

 There is a broad consensus that there is a nation-wide shortage of pediatric sub-specialists.
 To meet this demand and to train future leaders, the Department sponsors Fellowship Programs in 15 different areas.
 These programs offer a foundation of excellent clinical training with many unique experiences for fellows.
 Research opportunities abound and range from basic science to health services research.
-As a testament to the outstanding nature of these programs, the University of Michigan, Department of Pediatrics is second in the country in the number of NIH-funded fellowship training grants.

 Medical Student Clerkship